manot40/b3k3n/README.md

 ## What could be improved from the API endpoint?

 1. Add total number of available entry, so the frontend could process the pagination procedure.
+2. Page field better to start from one instead of zero.
-2. JSON sent from endpoint could be more polished with additional information.
+3. JSON sent from endpoint could be more polished with additional information.
-3. When there is no book list available, I think it's better to show a message and empty list instead throwing 404 HTTP Code, since the endpoint clearly found.
+4. When there is no book list available, I think it's better to show a message and empty list instead throwing 404 HTTP Code, since the endpoint clearly found.

 ## My workaround for the problem?

 1. Implement proxy to communicate with original API backend.
 This way, I could bypass the CORS issue.
 2. Added total number of available entry, so the frontend could process the pagination procedure.
-3. Prevent the backend to sent 404 error when the list is empty but resource endpoint is available.
+3. Pagination page start from 1.
 4. Polished how backend reponse the request with appropriate message.
 Example:

    ```